-Do you see distant stars twinkling in a dark abyss connected by intricate constellations?
-Or do you see a colossal array of Gods, warriors and mythical creatures floating majestically in a vast cosmic ocean?
+Do you see distant stars twinkling in a dark abyss connected by constellations?
+Or do you see a vivid array of Gods, warriors and mythical creatures floating majestically in a vast cosmic ocean?

 For centuries humans have wondered what could be taking place in the mysterious skies that lie above them.
 As a species we are instinctively drawn to the heavens when searching for the purpose of our existence.

 Not only did ancient people use the stars to plan the planting and harvesting of their crops, but they also used it as a stage for their mythology and heroes.

 According to them, the Universe was alive, intelligent and revered as a seer that provided guidance on how to preserve order, instill moral values and even predict the future.

 Centuries later, when science took precedence, it gave us a sense of the unfathomably large expanse of the Universe and our humble place in it.